Special subvarieties of non-arithmetic ball quotients and Hodge Theory: Special points and their Zariski closure

 \section{Special points and their Zariski closure}

 Let $(G=\PU(1,n),X,\Gamma \subset \mathbf{G}(\Oo_K))$ be a real Shimura datum and $S_\Gamma=\Gamma \backslash X$ be the associated Shimura variety.
 We end the paper presenting several notions of \emph{special point} of $S_\Gamma$, inspired by the distribution of special points of arithmetic Shimura varieties.
-We describe all of them and we formulate André--Oort like conjectures relating special points to special subvarieties (that were studied in details in the previous sections).
+We propose four different definitions of special points and we formulate four André--Oort like conjectures relating special points to special subvarieties in the sense of Definition \ref{defispecial} (that were studied in details in the previous sections).
 For an introduction to the André--Oort conjecture for (arithmetic) Shimura varieties, we refer for example to \cite{MR3821177}.